cgjosephlee/PBJelly/trunk/docs/HoneyReadme.txt

   Be careful not to overwrite results that you'd like to keep.

   = Tails Results =
+  !!
+WARNING -- This documentation is also incomplete

   Check out your tails results in mappingFinal.hon.tails and you'll see a total of 5 structural variants called (ids 0-3).